 The United Nations Convention on the Law of the Sea (UNCLOS) from 1982 (herein: the Convention) serves an international maritime constitution, whose role is to specify the rights and obligations of nations in the various maritime regions.
 It creates a framework for the management, protection and sustainable development of the maritime environment and its resources.
-The Convention entered into force in 1994 and since then has been ratified by 166 nations (including Lebanon, Egypt and Cyprus).3 Israel is not signed on the Convention but has declared more than once that it "accepts upon itself the customary provisions of the Convention, including those that relate to the maritime zones."4
+The Convention went into effect in 1994 and since then has been ratified by 166 nations (including Lebanon, Egypt and Cyprus).3 Israel is not signed on the Convention but has declared more than once that it "accepts upon itself the stipulations of the Convention, including those that relate to the coastal regions."4